mfinelli/utilities/readme.md

     $ ./enc7z.sh "Folder To Archive"

+## Find Md5
+This script will search the current directory for directories containing an md5sum file and then change into those directories and run the md5sum check.

+    $ ./find-md5.sh

 ## Prefix
 This script will rename files that begin with the first prefix substituting for the second.